 All of the Malley’s Chocolate Shoppes and Ice Cream Parlors feature beautifully decorated interiors replete with hand-painted walls, hand-etched and painted glass panels and each were fashioned in our classic green, white and pink.
 They reflect the charm of lattice artwork and casual, upscale ambiance that Bill’s wife, Adele Ryan Malley, envisioned as an integral partner in the family business for many years.

 Indeed, Adele founded the Malley’s School of Merchandising in 1983 to advise other confectioners on maximizing sales through interesting store layouts, high-impact packaging, store lighting and product presentation.
 She led the company into partnerships with trade organizations in the national confectioner’s industry and was inducted into its Candy Hall of Fame in 2004.
 Following their retirement, both Adele and Bill were honored by the Retail Confectioners International (RCI) as Emeritus Master Chocolatiers.
-All six of their children work day-to-day in the family company: Mike, Bill, Dan, Patrick, Sis and Megan.

 Looking to the Future While Carrying on Tradition